Create some content

 To add a macro to a page:

-- Choose a macro from the macro browser - you can use the categories or search field to help you find a macro.
+- Choose a macro from the macro browser – you can use the categories or the search field to help you find a macro

 Check out these great macro examples:

-The Widget Connector macro allows you to display a wide range of web content on your Confluence page such as video, twitter feeds, slideshows.
-In this example we will add a YouTube video.
+The Widget Connector macro allows you to display a wide range of web content on your Confluence page, such as video, twitter feeds, and slideshows.
+In this example, we'll add a YouTube video.

-- Confluence recognises the URL and adds the Widget Connector macro for you.
+Confluence recognizes the URL and adds the Widget Connector macro for you.

-You can add more than just videos, you can content from Twitter, Flickr, SlideShare, Scribid, Vimeo and many more.
+You can add more than just videos – add content from Twitter, Flickr, SlideShare, Vimeo, and many more.

-A Confluence demonstration video is shown here - using the Widget Connector macro.
+The following is a Confluence demonstration video shown using the Widget Connector macro.

 The View File macros allow you to display PDF and Office documents that are attached to your page.

 - Grab a PDF or Office document that is saved on your computer